-I must admit that, though my love for some good ol’ American football is tried-and-true, at least one third of my enjoyment of the Super Bowl lies in its ever-entertaining commercials.
+I must admit that, though my love for some good ol’ American football is tried-and-true, at least one third of my enjoyment of the Super Bowl lies in its commercials.
 One can usually expect to feel all warm and fuzzy, to chuckle here and there and even to heartily laugh at least once as the commercials continue to air throughout the game.
-But this year, I found myself giggling far less and coming close to tears instead.
-Of course, not all of the commercials followed this trend: Doritos gave a humorous performance as always and Carl’s Jr. gave a rather sexual one as per usual.
+This year, I found myself giggling far less and coming close to tears instead.
+Of course, not all of the commercials followed this trend: Doritos gave a humorous performance as always and Carl’s Jr. gave a predictable sexual one.
 But for the most part it was a rather sentimental and even depressing year for the advertising world.

 Dove’s Men + Care commercial, which showed various precious moments between father and child, tugged at our heart strings and defied the typical “macho man” archetype featured in most men’s deodorant advertisements (see: Axe and/or Old Spice).
 Dodge left us feeling nostalgic and hyper-aware of the beautiful power of grandparents with their #DodgeWisdom campaign commercial, in which a handful of 100+ year-olds gave us life advice.
 But the real kicker this year was Nationwide’s commercial for its “Make Safe Happen” campaign, wherein a young boy lists off all of the things that he was never able to do (including riding a bike, getting cooties, traveling the world etc.) because he died in an accident.
 Not only did this ad immediately get the viewer’s attention, but it also sparked a fairly surprising, though not entirely unforeseeable, controversy.